Nuthouse01/PMX-VMD-Scripting-Tools/README.md

     from translate script, removed confirmation of translations to make gui integration cleaner for all(?) scripts, made a "moreinfo" argument to control what used to be debug print statements

+    3.61:
+    added threading module to GUI to allow moving/resizing/scrolling while the script is running added a few more name maps to the local translation file